janikrabe/oidentd/docs/README.md

 For a complete list of features, please consult the manual pages or run `oidentd --help`.

+## Download

+The most recent version of oidentd will always be available at ftp://ftp.janikrabe.com/pub/oidentd/releases/latest.

 ## Contributing

 If you're interested in contributing to oidentd, please open an issue or a